Skip to content

 As you can see:

-- the separator between the agency prefix and the pages number(s) can be (space),
+• the separator between the agency prefix and the pages number(s) can be (space), -, or _; and

-; and - the filename can include either the Bates number of the document's first page, or the Bates range of the complete document separated by
+• the filename can include either the Bates number of the document's first page, or the Bates range of the complete document separated by -.

 This makes the script flexible enough to cover the file naming conventions I see most often in my legal practice.
 But I have seen others that my script couldn't feasibly be made to accomodate, for example: